javalite/javalite-site/content/src/activejdbc/many_to_many_associations.md

 ## Example tables

-Let's see an example based on doctors and patients.
+Let\'s see an example based on doctors and patients.

 Table `DOCTORS`: